 So essentially, it is a case of reflection.
 It is something that you can unknowingly create when you are taking a photograph through a window.
 There was recently a photo on social media that appeared to be quite convincing at first glance, however, it was soon discovered that it was a case of reflection from inside the car.
 All it takes is to have the camera or even smartphone at the right angle and you will pick up this reflection.

 Here is a great example of how this can even be recreated using a smartphone:

-A common example I have seen is people taking a photograph from a high rise building of the view.
-Upon review it looks like they have captured something strange in the sky.
+A common example I have seen is people taking a photograph from a high-rise building of the view.
+Upon review, it looks like they have captured something strange in the sky.
 It could even be a coloured light (often red).
 Many start to think that maybe they have caught a UFO.
-In many cases however, it is a red light reflection from the smoke alarm on the roof.
-Below is an example of a person who has taken a photo from inside of a bolt of lightening.
-It looks like there is a pretty amazing UFO upon first glance!
+In many cases, however, it is a red light reflection from the smoke alarm on the roof.
+Below is an example of a person who has taken a photo from inside of a bolt of lightning.
+It looks like there is a pretty amazing UFO at first glance!
 The problem is, the UFO is exactly the same as the light fixture in the very room they were shooting the photo.
 This is the perfect example of how this illusion can trick a person using a camera.

 World of the unknown: Ghosts by Christopher Maynard 1977